Advertiser Disclosure

 With Sky Priority, you’ll breeze through check-in.
 Image Credit: Delta Air Lines

-Discounted CLEAR Membership (Value Varies Depending on if You Purchase)
+Discounted CLEAR Membership (Value Varies)

-CLEAR is an expedited form of an identification check before you head into the normal security lanes.
+CLEAR is an expedited form of identification check before you head into the normal security lanes.
 Using biometrics, your boarding pass and fingerprints are scanned, verifying your ID and allowing you to bypass the initial TSA ID check.
 From there, you proceed directly into the security queue.

 Gold Medallions can sign up for CLEAR for only $149 annually, which is a savings of $40.

-Hot Tip: CLEAR is well worth it if you live in a large airport with lengthy security lines.
+CLEAR is well worth it if you live in a large airport with lengthy security lines.
 It can help you speed through the identification and boarding pass check process faster than even having TSA PreCheck alone!

 Priority Waitlist ($50 Value)